jehumtine/jehumtine/README.md

-Computer Science, Mathematics, Western Philosophy, Political Theory, Poetry, Economics and Cybernetics... jmtine.ndhlovu@cs.unza.zm
+Computer Science, Mathematics, Finance and Cybernetics... jehumtine16@gmail.com

 <!---
 jehumtine/jehumtine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.